shwag-wsu/blog/_posts/2025-02-21-documentation-erp.md

 A collection of commonly asked questions and answers to help users quickly find solutions to frequent issues.

-### 5) Governance & Compliance (Audit Logs, Security Policies)
+### Governance & Compliance
 Governance and compliance documentation ensures that the ERP system adheres to regulatory requirements, industry standards, and internal security policies.
-These documents help organizations manage risk, maintain audit readiness, and enforce accountability within the ERP ecosystem.
+These documents help organizations manage risk, maintain audit readiness, and enforce accountability within the ERP ecosystem.(Audit Logs, Security Policies)

 #### - ERP Governance Framework
 Defines roles, responsibilities, and decision-making structures for ERP system ownership and management.
 It includes policies on system updates, data integrity, and compliance oversight.